-- Intellij IDEA: Create Spark applications using the Azure Toolkit for Intellij plug-in and the Scala SDK.
+- Intellij IDEA: Create Apache Spark applications using the Azure Toolkit for Intellij plug-in and the Scala SDK.

-- Eclipse IDE or Scala IDE for Eclipse: Create Spark applications and the Azure Toolkit for Eclipse
+- Eclipse IDE or Scala IDE for Eclipse: Create Apache Spark applications and the Azure Toolkit for Eclipse

 Notebooks on Spark for data scientists

-- Learn how to use Zeppelin notebooks on Spark clusters to run Spark jobs
+- Learn how to use Apache Zeppelin notebooks on Apache Spark clusters to run Spark jobs

 Run Linux-based tools and technologies on Windows

 If you encounter a situation where you must use a tool or technology that is only available on Linux, consider the following options:

 - Bash (beta) on Windows 10 provides a Linux subsystem on Windows.
 Bash allows you to directly run Linux utilities without having to maintain a dedicated Linux installation.
 See Windows Subsystem for Linux Installation Guide for Windows 10 for installation steps.
 Other Unix shells will work as well.